projectaccessinternational/coding-interview/README.md

 # Questions for engineering interviews at Project Access

 Answer these questions briefly with your own words (1-5 sentences each).
+Try to be as clear and concise as possible.

-Don't worry if you can't answer all of them.
+Don't worry if you can't answer all of them - they are quite specific for a reason and we don't expect you to know the perfect answer.

 Please be prepared to explain your answers during an interview (so don't just copy-paste from Google 😉).

 ## Question 1